GalaGoldking/NOTES/Techs/nmap.md

 # -o
 Save the output into file <br>
 nmap -sC -sV -o nmap_result.txt 10.10.10.10
+# -oA
+nmap -oA 'tnet' 10.10.10.10

+Store the results in all formats starting with the name 'tnet'
 # nmap as dirbuster
 nmap --script http-enum -p80 <target>
 # Find vulnerabilities with nmap